ynonp/basic-python-09-2023/day2.md

 Python Data Structures
-    - arrays
+    - [x] arrays
-    - dictionaries
+    - [x] dictionaries
-    - tuples
+    - [x] tuples
-    - sets
+    - [x] sets
     - list comprehension
     - dictionary comprehension

+- [ ] Write a Python function that takes an array of numbers,  calculate the average number and returns only the numbers that are larger than the average

 - [ ] Project euler problem 1: [https://projecteuler.net/problem=1](https://projecteuler.net/problem=1)
+      Answer: 233168
+-
 - [ ] Project euler problem 2: [https://projecteuler.net/problem=2](https://projecteuler.net/problem=2)

-- [ ] Write a Python function that takes an array of numbers, calculate the average number and returns only the numbers that are larger than the average
+      Answer: 4613732

 - [ ] Write a Python function that takes a string and returns a boolean value indicating whether the string contains all the letters in the alphabet

 - [ ] Two words are an anagram if they have the same letters (possibly in different order).
 Write a python function that takes a list of words and return a list of sets of anagrams.
 For example: